-- ensure that adequate and appropriate records are kept of consultant hours and/or outputs where payment is based on time used or production of specified outputs - v) ensure that all consultants are engaged on the basis of a written contract, set down and agreed before the commencement of the consultancy, and that such contract requires the consultant(s) to comply and be bound by any prevailing policies, standing orders, financial regulations and other instructions that are relevant to the consultancy task as though the consultant(s) were employees of the Council - vi) ensure that all documentation or other outputs generated by the consultancy are and remain the property of the Council in all respects, but especially including copyright and intellectual property rights, and that such material shall be in the possession of the Council at the end of the consultancy - vii) ensure that where consultants are retained to supply a product of significant ongoing tangible value to the Council, e.g. architects, engineers, software consultants etc, that the consultant(s) have adequate professional indemnity and public liability insurance cover in place, and that the existence of such cover shall be a contractual requirements.
+- 2.m) In letting and managing a consultancy contract, the Strategic Director shall: - i) ensure that the outcomes and timescales of a consultancy are determined in writing in advance of any contract being let - ii) assign responsibility within his/her directorate for the day to day management of the consultancy - iii) determine the monitoring arrangements, review points, and any documentation and/or access and/or other protocols necessary for the conduct of the consultancy - iv) ensure that adequate and appropriate records are kept of consultant hours and/or outputs where payment is based on time used or production of specified outputs - ensure that all consultants are engaged on the basis of a written contract, set down and agreed before the commencement of the consultancy, and that such contract requires the consultant(s) to comply and be bound by any prevailing policies, standing orders, financial regulations and other instructions that are relevant to the consultancy task as though the consultant(s) were employees of the Council - vi) ensure that all documentation or other outputs generated by the consultancy are and remain the property of the Council in all respects, but especially including copyright and intellectual property rights, and that such material shall be in the possession of the Council at the end of the consultancy - vii) ensure that where consultants are retained to supply a product of significant ongoing tangible value to the Council, e.g. architects, engineers, software consultants etc, that the consultant(s) have adequate professional indemnity and public liability insurance cover in place, and that the existence of such cover shall be a contractual requirements.